-At Boston Children's Hospital, success is measured in patients treated, parents comforted and teams taught.
+At BCH, success is measured in patients treated, parents comforted and teams taught.
 It's in discoveries made, processes perfected, and technology advanced.
-In major medical breakthroughs and small acts of kindness.
-And in colleagues who have your back and patients who have your heart.
 As a teaching hospital of Harvard Medical School, our reach is global and our impact is profound.
-Join our acclaimed Finance Government Payors and discover how your talents can change lives.
-Yours included.
+Join our acclaimed team and discover how your talents can change lives.

 To qualify, you must have:

 1-3 years relevant experience in customer service or collections in a health care setting strongly desired